MatthewjSobers/Electronics-Company-Sales-Analysis/README.md

 ### Electronics Store Sales Data Analysis <br>
 This project explores sales data from an electronics store, aiming to uncover key factors influencing the company's sales.
-The workflow includes data cleaning, analysis, SQL queries, and visualization in Power BI to present findings.
+The workflow includes *data cleaning, analysis, SQL queries, and visualization in Power BI* to present findings.

+# Technologies Used
+Oracle SQL, Power BI

 In the first part of the analysis we will explore the data in general, such as ranking customers, produts and ratings by spending totals, distributions of the different data features, different relationshis between the features etc. Following this will be in depth analysis answering these following questions:

+*
 1. Which customer spent the most for each product type.
 2. What are the top selling products.
 3. Does gender influence spending habits in terms of amount spent.